Armement Air-Sol Modulaire

+The AASM (Armement Air-Sol Modulaire), also known as AASM Hammer ("Hammer" standing for "Highly Agile Modular Munition Extended Range"), is a French, all-weather, smart air-to-surface stand-off weapon developed by Safran Electronics & Defense.
+Meant for both close air support and deep strike missions, the AASM is highly modular.

+The AASM consists of a nose-mounted guidance section and a tail-mounted range extension kit (featuring winglets for maneuverability and a rocket booster) attached to either a 125 kg, 250 kg, 500 kg or 1000 kg class bomb (such as the Mark 80 series general purpose bombs).
+There are three variants of the AASM Hammer kit, with different guidance options depending on the target and operational context.
+The baseline variant features a hybrid inertial navigation system (INS) and a Global Positioning System (GPS) guidance system.
+The two other variants respectively integrate, in addition to the hybrid INS/GPS guidance system, either an infrared homing or a laser guidance module in the nose-mounted guidance section for increased accuracy, and the ability to hit moving targets.

-It entered service in 2007 with the French Air Force and Naval Aviation, equipping the Dassault Rafale and Mirage 2000.
-In 2011, AASM was given the name HAMMER (highly agile modular munition extended range).
-Chosen for commercial reasons, the English acronym is also often used in French.
-The French pronunciation of "AASM" is Deux-A-S-M or A-deux-S-M.
+The AASM entered service in 2007 with the French Air Force and Naval Aviation, equipping the Dassault Rafale.

 Development

 The program started in 1997, when the Délégation Générale pour l'Armement (DGA), the French defense procurement agency, launched an international competition on the design for the weapon.
-In 2000, a contract was awarded to SAGEM for an initial lot of AASM GPS/INS bomb kits, expected at the time to be delivered from 2004 and to enter service the following year.
+In 2000, a contract was awarded to SAGEM (that became part of Safran before the end of the development) for an initial lot of AASM GPS/INS bomb kits, expected at the time to be delivered in 2004 and to enter service the following year.

 Validation

-A test campaign to validate in flight the main performances of this AASM variant started on December 6, 2004, and ended on July 26, 2005.
+A test campaign to validate in flight the main performances of this AASM variant started on 6 December 2004, and ended on 26 July 2005.

 While demonstrating excellent results, this campaign showed the need to change some of the aerodynamic features of the weapon.
 To compensate for delays in AASM deliveries in 2008 France ordered dual-mode (laser- and GPS/INS-guided) GBU-49 Enhanced Paveway II kits for integration with Mirage 2000D and Rafale fighter-bombers.
-The GPS/INS + IIR guided version completed its qualification tests on July 9, 2008, after three firings at the DGA's missile test range in Biscarosse.
+The GPS/INS + IIR guided version completed its qualification tests on 9 July 2008, after three firings at the DGA's missile test range in Biscarosse.
 This 250 kg IR version performed a night launch from a Rafale fighter-bomber at DGA's Biscarosse test range in December 2010.

 According to Safran Electronics & Defense, the weapon was launched at a range of more than 50 km from the target, which was hit within one meter.
-A 125 kg version was successfully test fired on January 27, 2009, and a laser guided variant was air-launched for the first time on June 17, 2010.
+A 125 kg version was successfully test fired on 27 January 2009, and a laser guided variant was air-launched for the first time on 17 June 2010.

+The 1000 kg version commenced testing in 2020, with inert separation trials from a Rafale.
+Qualification firings finished in early 2023 and a delivery of the first kits started the same year.